 - 1. Control, monitoring and safety Systems are to be provided to maintain operations within preset parameters for bunkering operations - 2.
-The bunkering control and monitoring system is to be designed so that no single control system component failure or single fault condition is to lead to loss of control of bunkering operations or result in an unsafe situation.
-A Failure Modes Effects Analysis (FMEA) is to be carried out and documented. - 3.
-Control of bunkering is to be possible from a safe location in regard to bunkering operations. - 4.
+Control of bunkering is to be possible from a safe location in regard to bunkering operations. - 3.
 Safety function for parameter monitored during bunkering operation is to be in accordance with Table 1.